Physiologic effects of Insulin

 The term "endogenous" insulin refers to insulin produced by beta cells in the pancreas.
 "Exogenous" insulin is a term used to describe pharmaceutical insulin.
 Counter-regulatory hormones are hormones that block the effects of insulin, thus increasing blood glucose.
 Important counter-regulatory hormones include: glucagon, epinephrine, norepinephrine, growth hormone, and cortisol.
 Blood glucose management in diabetes must account for the release of one or more of these counter-regulatory hormones throughout the day.

-Insulin is essential for normal carbohydrate, protein, and fat metabolism.
-People with type 1 diabetes do not produce enough insulin to sustain life and therefore depend on exogenous insulin for survival.
-Although people with type 2 diabetes are not dependent on exogenous insulin for survival, over time many people with type 2 diabetes have decreased insulin production and may need exogenous supplemental insulin for adequate blood glucose control.
-This is especially true during times of stress or illness.
-This is why the designation "type 2" diabetes has replaced the former term "non-insulin dependent diabetes mellitus."
+Insulin is essential for normal carbohydrate, protein and fat metabolism.
+People with type 1 diabetes (T1D) produce little to no endogenous insulin and therefore require exogenous insulin for survival.
+Although people with type 2 diabetes (T2D) produce endogenous insulin, over time many experience a progressive loss of beta cell function and may require supplemental exogenous insulin for adequate blood glucose control.
+Times of stress or illness can substantially increase the need for insulin.
+This is why the designation "T2D" has replaced the former term "non-insulin dependent diabetes mellitus."